SAP/cf-cli-java-plugin/README.md

         Get the status of async-profiler on a running Java application

 OPTIONS:
-   -args                     -a, Miscellaneous arguments to pass to the command (if supported) in the
-                               container, be aware to end it with a space if it is a simple option.
-For commands that create arbitrary files (jcmd, asprof), the environment variables @FSPATH, @ARGS, @APP_NAME, @FILE_NAME, and @STATIC_FILE_NAME are available in --args to reference the working directory path, arguments, application name, and generated file name respectively.
    -container-dir            -cd, the directory path in the container that the heap dump/JFR/... file will be
                                 saved to
    -dry-run                  -n, just output to command line what would be executed -keep                     -k, keep the heap dump in the container; by default the heap dump/JFR/... will
-                               be deleted from the container's filesystem after been downloaded -local-dir                -ld, the local directory path that the dump/JFR/... file will be saved to, defaults to the current directory -no-download              -nd, don't download the heap dump/JFR/... file to local, only keep it in the container, implies '--keep' -verbose                  -v, enable verbose output for the plugin -app-instance-index       -i [index], select to which instance of the app to connect
+                               be deleted from the container's filesystem after being downloaded -local-dir                -ld, the local directory path that the dump/JFR/... file will be saved to, defaults to the current directory -no-download              -nd, don't download the heap dump/JFR/... file to local, only keep it in the container, implies '--keep' -verbose                  -v, enable verbose output for the plugin -app-instance-index       -i [index], select to which instance of the app to connect -args                     -a, Miscellaneous arguments to pass to the command (if supported) in the container, be aware to end it with a space if it is a simple option.
+For commands that create arbitrary files (jcmd, asprof), the environment variables @FSPATH, @ARGS, @APP_NAME, @FILE_NAME, and @STATIC_FILE_NAME are available in --args to reference the working directory path, arguments, application name, and generated file name respectively.

 </pre>